sendgrid/docs/source/User_Guide/Settings/teammates.md

 Configuring permissions
 {% endanchor %}

-The three different permission levels are:
+The 3 different permission levels are:

 * **Restricted Access -** Teammates with no access to a feature cannot change that feature’s settings or view it within the SendGrid UI..
 However, you can still [grant them access to specific features](#-Granting-feature-access).
 * **Read-only Access -** Teammates with read-only access will not be able to change or configure a feature.
 However, they will be able to view any information provided by that feature.